Brian Stucki, whose voice soars easily in the high register, as Nadir was graceful and often poignant.

 Les pêcheur de perles, Seattle Opera; Opera News

-Quickly distinguishing himself with a voice that the Salt Lake Tribune declares is “heaven sent,” Brian Stucki returns to Utah Opera for Nadir in Les pêcheur de perles and to the Indianapolis Symphony for Handel’s Messiah, Bach’s Christmas Oratorio, and Bruch’s Flight into Egypt in the 2014-15 season.
+Quickly distinguishing himself with a voice that the Salt Lake Tribune declares is “heaven sent,” Brian Stucki makes his debut with the San Francisco Symphony singing Handel’s Messiah in the 2015-16 season.
+He also sings his first performances of Beethoven’s Symphony No. 9 with the Alabama Symphony Orchestra and Handel’s Judas Maccabeus with Boise Baroque.
+Last season, his engagements include returns to Utah Opera for Nadir in Les pêcheur de perles and to the Indianapolis Symphony for Handel’s Messiah, Bach’s Christmas Oratorio, and Bruch’s Flight into Egypt.

 Among his other recent engagements is his international debut as Ferrando in Così fan tutte with New Israeli Opera, Glass’ The Fall of the House of Usher with Polish National Opera; Almaviva in Il barbiere di Siviglia with the Compañía Nacional de Opera at the Palacio de Bellas Artes in Mexico City and in Tijuana, and Ottavio in Don Giovanni with Opera Fuoco.
 He has also sung Nadir in Les pêcheur de perles with Seattle Opera, Lyric Opera of Kansas City, and Syracuse Opera; Almaviva in Il barbiere di Siviglia with Opera Colorado and Arizona Opera; Ramiro in La cenerentola with Pacific Opera Victoria, Michigan Opera Theater, and North Carolina Opera; Lindoro in L’italiana in Algeri with Utah Opera; Lysander in A Midsummer Night’s Dream at the Princeton Festival; Roméo in Roméo et Juliette with Arizona Opera and the Bar Harbor Music Festival; the Chevalier in Dialogues of the Carmelites; Ferrando in Così fan tutte with Piedmont Opera; and Der Geliebte von Morgen in Weill’s Royal Palace at the Bard Music Festival.